 A man says he was kicked off a flight for not wearing a mask.
-A New York Times writer nearby said there’s more to it.
+Now he’s been banned.

 Viral airline incidents follow a familiar pattern.
 A passenger tweets a photo or story about some form of mistreatment, tags the airline, shames a flight attendant or fellow traveler, then vows to never fly using the carrier again.
 One recent flier illustrated how easily a single perspective can carry the narrative even when other factors may be at play.

-On Twitter, one user named Brandon Straka posted Wednesday about an interaction onboard an American Airlines flight from LaGuardia to Dallas/Fort Worth International Airport.
+On Twitter, a user named Brandon Straka posted Wednesday about an interaction onboard an American Airlines flight from LaGuardia to Dallas/Fort Worth International Airport.
 After a flight attendant asked Straka whether there was a reason he wasn’t wearing a mask, he replied: “Sanity.”

+A spokesperson for the airline confirmed an incident involving Straka, though not how he initially described it on Twitter, and by Thursday evening, the airline said he’d been banned.

+In an email, the airline said it had “thoroughly reviewed an incident on June 17 involving one of our customers, Brandon Straka.
+As a result of this review, Mr. Straka will not be permitted to fly American, as he failed to comply with our stated policy and crewmember instructions.”

+The statement continued: "Restricting travel is a step we take very seriously, and it will only occur after a comprehensive review of the facts of an incident.
+Mr. Straka will be permitted to fly with us once face coverings are no longer required for customers.”

-Straka didn’t post any tweets about what ensued, but he offered an update on the situation while the likes on the first tweet surged.
+Details about what led up to Straka being removed from the flight were unclear, but he offered an update after the situation resolved.
 “I was just removed from my flight for not wearing a mask,” he wrote.

 Around the same time, Astead Herndon, a politics reporter for the New York Times, posted about a “mutiny” that was happening on a flight he was on, and it was then that users began to connect the dots and reached out to Herndon to ask whether it was the same person.
 Turns out it was.